 11. Display your beverages beautifully

-If you put a lot of emphasis on the beverages you serve food with, consider using built-in individually lit shelves to display your whiskeys, wines, craft beers, or anything else you specialise in.
-Select the most unique and well-crafted bottles and add a unique background to the shelves (such as mirrors, wood, or bold colours) if you don’t have a bare stone or brick wall to set your shelves against.
+If you put a lot of emphasis on the beverages you serve food with, consider using built-in individually lit shelves to display your whiskeys, wines, craft beers, or anything else you specialize in.
+Select the most unique and well-crafted bottles and add a unique background to the shelves (such as mirrors, wood, or bold colors) if you don’t have a bare stone or brick wall to set your shelves against.

 12. Carry your theme into the bathroom